 Life as a Graduate | University

 Last Thursday I did my final ever exam at university!
 I’M FREE!
 And it’s terrifying.
+But I’m celebrating by treating myself to some university merchandise; you can get some great ‘Class of’ merchandise at Jostens.
+But I digress.
 I’m officially a graduate.
 And now begins the work experience placements in publishing.

 However, it’s not that bad.

 I finished University on Thursday, the day after being politely dismissed from my internship at the literary agency.
 I was very sad to leave this internship, but they’ve hired someone with more experience to do my job as they enter a busy period.
 But when one door closes, another opens…